laravel/spark-next-docs/4.x/spark-stripe/configuration.md

 - invoice.payment_action_required
 - invoice.payment_succeeded

-Or when you're ready for production you can create this webhook with all the necessary events by running the following command on the production server:
+Or, when you're ready for production, you can create this webhook with all the necessary events by running the following command on your production server:

 ```bash
 php artisan cashier:webhook
 ```

-After creation, the webhook will be immediately active.
+After creation, the webhook will be active immediately.

 #### Webhooks & Local Development